thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         title: 'Click the "+" sign in the upper right corner of the screen, and select "Create new dashboard" from the drop-down menu;'
     2:
         image: /images/user-guide/dashboards/overview/create-dashboard-3-pe.png
-        title: 'In the opened dialog, necessary to enter a dashboard title, description is optional.
+        title: 'In the opened dialog, it is necessary to enter a dashboard title, description is optional.
 Click "Add";'
     3:
         image: /images/user-guide/dashboards/overview/create-dashboard-4-pe.png
         title: 'Once you have created the dashboard, it will be automatically opened.
 Save it by clicking the "Save" button in the upper right corner.'